-- online-optimization for fast and stable humanoid locomotion, e.g. [1-3], - alternative humanoid arm and leg kinematics using bio-inspired, elastic kinematics [4, 5] or artificial muscles [6], - modular, flexible and reusable software and control architectures for cooperating and possibly heterogeneous robot teams [7,8], - clocked, hierarchical finite state automata for programming high-level behavior of autonomous robots and robot teams [1,9], - modeling, simulation and optimal control of the full nonlinear dynamics of motion of humanoid and four-legged robots [10, 2], - a real-time software- and hardware-in-the-loop environment simulating humanoid robot kinematics and dynamics as well as external and internal robot sensors for evaluating any onboard software used for image interpretation and perception, localization and control of a humanoid robot [11, 12], - humanoid perception using an articulated, directed camera mounted on a pan-tilt-joint as well as acoustic communication and localization [13].
+- online-optimization for fast and stable humanoid locomotion, e.g. [1-3], - bio-inspired, elastic humanoid arms and legs [4, 5], - modular, flexible and reusable software and control architectures for cooperating and possibly heterogeneous robot teams [6,7], - clocked, hierarchical finite state automata for programming high-level behavior of autonomous robots and robot teams [1, 8, 9], - modeling, simulation and optimal control of the full nonlinear dynamics of motion of humanoid and four-legged robots [2, 10], - a real-time software- and hardware-in-the-loop environment simulating humanoid robot kinematics and dynamics as well as external and internal robot sensors with adaptable level of abstraction for evaluating any onboard software used for image interpretation and perception, localization and control of a humanoid robot [11, 12], - humanoid perception using an articulated, directed camera mounted on a pan-tilt-joint as well as acoustic communication and localization [13].